lionel-k/innovate-257/education/articles.md

 **Pr Abletor Sedofia, University of Ghana**

 {% hint style="info" %}
-"Academic excellence is overrated!"
-Did I just say that?
+_Academic excellence is overrated!_ Did I just say that?
 Oh, yes, I said it.
 Being top of your class does not necessarily guarantee that you will be at the top of life
 {% endhint %}